Can Poor Posture Cause Lower Back Pain and keep you in the gutters for good?

 I kept my exercise routine, and it was the only thing that helped, but I always had one problem looming…

 My scoliosis was not helping me either.
 But I made an adjustment.
 I started sitting better.

 I used a seat cushion to be more productive.
 To my surprise, I found one that gave me back my posture while sitting and gave me ability to stand up with ease.

-2. Change your posture up.
 Are you sitting or standing in the same stance for a period and causes stress and pain?
-If so, then its time to throw a change up.
+If so, then its time to throw a change-up.